thinkingrock-gtd/tr-governance/TREP/TREP-0.md

 This TREP contains the index of all ThinkingRock Enhancement Proposals, known as TREPs.

-TREP numbers are assigned by the TREP editors, and once assigned are never changed.
+TREP numbers are assigned by the TR core team, and once assigned are never changed.

 The version control history of the TREP texts represent their historical record.

 | Status | No. | Title |
 |--------|-----|-------|